This game day appetizer requires minimal ingredients but packs a fiery punch of flavor!

 jump toRECIPE

-While classic versions of jalapeño poppers are stuffed with a blend of cream cheese and Cheddar cheese and wrapped in bacon.
+While classic versions of bacon wrapped jalapeño poppers are stuffed with a blend of cream cheese and Cheddar cheese and wrapped in bacon.
 This version is instead made with hot Italian sausage, cream cheese and Parmesan cheese.
-This is based on my Uncle’s recipe – he served them one weekend for a football game with peppers from his garden, and I haven’t been able to stop thinking about them!
+These spicy sausage jalapeño poppers are based on my Uncle’s recipe – he served them one weekend for a football game with peppers from his garden, and I haven’t been able to stop thinking about them!
 The key is pulsing the hot Italian sausage in a food processor after cooking and cooling it.
 This breaks the pieces up much more evenly and makes for a better filling.
-This recipe can easily be prepped ahead of time and frozen for an effortless entertaining appetizer.

 Jalapeños – Jalapeños range between 2,000 to 5,000 Scoville units (SHU).
 The longer you leave the the pepper the vine, and the more lines on the pepper, the hotter it will be.
 Removing the seeds and membrane helps to remove a majority of the heat but leaves you with a good flavor.
 Look for similar size jalapeños, about 3-4 inches (7.5 – 10cm) in length, as smaller peppers will be harder to stuff.